How Often Should I Take My Puppy Outside To Use The Bathroom?

 Prolonged Lack of Progress

 While accidents are normal during the toilet training process, if your puppy consistently fails to make progress or shows no improvement after several weeks, it may be beneficial to seek professional help.
-A professional dog trainer or a veterinarian experienced in dog behavior can assess the situation and provide valuable guidance specific to your puppy's needs.
+A professional dog trainer or a veterinarian experienced in can assess the situation and provide valuable guidance specific to your puppy's needs.

 Excessive Urination or Accidents